Discover how our doctors help men overcome azoospermia

 Tests and treatment options

 To diagnose azoospermia, our doctors perform multiple sperm tests and a physical exam.
 They may also recommend hormone testing, genetic screening and genital tract imaging.
-After making the correct diagnosis, the doctor will likely suggest one of the following treatment options.
+After making the correct diagnosis, the doctor will likely suggest one of the following sperm extraction treatment options.

 The compassionate, knowledgeable team at our clinic does everything possible to help patients overcome azoospermia and take home a healthy baby.
 Contact our Louisiana fertility clinic for more information.